 Let me first say this – photography is at most 20% about the gear.
 There are photographers producing beautiful photos with everything from their iPhone to vintage large format gear.
 The other 80% is natural factors – the location, the subject, the knowledge, the experience, and of course the LIGHT.
 Knowing what gear to use when, and why, is critical in creating the images you want to create.
 This is what I use (or used) and why.
 Your style of photography, or experience, your personal preferences may differ, but this is what works for me – and why I think so.
 Check out my tutorials to get detailed information about how I selected gear to create some of my best and favorite images.

 Body & Glass

-Canon 6D full frame DSLR body – I am primarily a nature and landscape photographer, the 6D which is lighter and more compact than the 5D series fit my active style of shooting.
+Canon 6D full frame DSLR body – I am primarily a nature and landscape photographer, the 6D which is lighter and slightly more compact than the 5D series fit my active style of shooting.
 Hiking miles through the woods or quickly moving along a shoreline with the sun quickly sinking into the horizon, it is easier for me to handle the 6D than the heavier bodies.
 While there are situations where I might be aided by the advanced focusing system and faster burst speeds, those are fairly few and far between.
 For the money, the 6D was my camera body of choice when making the leap to my first full frame camera.
 As you probably just read, I’ve since upgraded to a 5D body, I do keep the 6D around for astrophotography, backup, and an occasional timelapse.
 I still believe that the 6D is one of the best all-around body for landscapes.
 The Sony alpha series might be smaller and more compact, but I personally dislike Electronic View Finders for when putting the camera up to the eye.